 The Frog Family has visited Disneyland with friends and family members who use a wheelchair.
 We also have a friend who sometimes uses a walker for short intervals, and other times requires a wheelchair for more strenuous activities.
 We knew she needed a wheelchair to make it through the rigor of a day at the Disneyland Resort, and we had questions about the best place to park, how to rent a wheelchair (in her case, an electric conveyance vehicle, or ECV) and how to access rides and shows (as well as keep her safe and comfortable).
-We are sure many other families have these questions as well, so we’ve complied this easy guide for using a wheelchair at Disneyland!
+Many other families have these questions as well, so we’ve compiled this easy guide for using a wheelchair at Disneyland!

 There is no “one size fits all” approach when it comes to using a wheelchair, so everyone’s needs and experience may vary slightly.
 If someone in your party has physical or other health-related limitations, you might be worried about using a wheelchair at Disneyland.
 We know you have sooooo many questions about this.

-If you have a party member who is elderly, overcoming a major illness or maybe facing an upcoming knee or hip replacement, walking around Disneyland may be too much for them.
-A wheelchair or ECV can really make a difference in being part of the hoppy family memories without overdoing it.
 When Grandpa Frog (who has joint pain) joins us, we know that renting an ECV helps him to rest and allows us to get a lot more mileage out of him than if he had to hop around all day.
 Having a safe place to ride and sit can prevent falls and keep him safe.

 Answers to Common Questions About Using a Wheelchair at Disneyland

 If you want to rent, Disneyland rents regular manual wheelchairs you can push yourself or have someone else push for you.
 They also offer electric conveyance vehicles (ECVs).
-You cannot reserve any wheelchairs in advance, so it’s best to arrive in the morning, because they can run out on busy days.
+You cannot reserve any Disneyland wheelchair rentals in advance, so it’s best to arrive in the morning, because they can run out on busy days.
 Rent and pick them up just outside of Disneyland Park gates at the stroller rental kiosk, located on the right side when facing the entrance.
 You can also leave walkers there for storage.

 Renting Wheelchairs, Scooters and ECVs Off-site